Trauma Cynthia Maritato Trauma Cynthia Maritato

 How Trauma Affects the Nervous System

 When trauma occurs, the nervous system shifts its focus from connection and curiosity to protection.
 The body becomes oriented toward detecting threat and preventing harm, even when danger is no longer present.
-This shift is not a conscious decision.
-It is an automatic survival response shaped by past experiences.

-What’s important to understand is that these reactions are not signs of weakness or failure.
-They reflect learned survival strategies that once helped the body cope.
-When the body has spent a long time in protection mode, it can take time and support for it to ease out of this and recognize that the threat has passed.
+When the nervous system has spent a long time in fight or flight mode, it can take time for it to recognize that the threat has passed.

 Trauma Is Stored in the Body